Article

 Agile Estimation in SAFe: Debunking Myths and Clarifying Practices

-TLDR: When using SAFe, we do not change the way we use Story Points and estimates.
+TLDR: When using SAFe®, we keep proven agile estimation practices.
 We do add another level of flow.
 However, this follows the same principles.

 • No, in SAFe we do not measure normalized Story Points based on ideal developer days.
 That is wrong, and if done that is a problem.